awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

 1. Choose **Next: Add EC2 Instances**\.

-### Step 5: Register EC2 Instances with Your Load Balancer<a name="add-ec2instances"></a>
+### Step 5: Register EC2 instances with your load balancer<a name="add-ec2instances"></a>

 Your load balancer distributes traffic between the instances that are registered to it\.
-You can select EC2 instances in a single Availability Zone or multiple Availability Zones within the same region as the load balancer\.
-For more information, see [Registered Instances for Your Classic Load Balancer](elb-backend-instances.md)\.
+You can select EC2 instances in a single Availability Zone or multiple Availability Zones within the same Region as the load balancer\.
+For more information, see [Registered instances for your Classic Load Balancer](elb-backend-instances.md)\.

 **Note**
 When you register an instance with an elastic network interface \(ENI\) attached, the load balancer routes traffic to the primary IP address of the primary interface \(eth0\) of the instance\.